shundhammer/huha-linux-tips/doc/ubuntu-tips.md

 Hit [Return] 5 times until the "enable Ctrl-Alt-Backspace" dialog appears.

+### Disable forced NumLock

+_However came up with this brain-dead idea to force this to "on" should be shot!_

+    sudo apt-get remove numlockx

 ### Problem with ReiserFS partitions at boot time:

 Maybe fsck.reiserfs missing